Ifedayo93/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 13-print float; prints number with 2 decimal place
 - 14-Decimal to hexadecimal; converts a number from base 10 t0 16
 - 15-101-rot13; encode text using rot13
+- 16-102-odd; prints every line from the output, starting from the first line